opencurriculai/data_science_curriculum/docs/curriculum.md

 ### Core Data Science

-If you can afford a bootcamp, [Le Wagon](https://www.lewagon.com/data-science-course/full-time)** is among the best data science ones out there.
+If you can afford a bootcamp, [Le Wagon](https://www.lewagon.com/data-science-course/full-time) is among the best data science ones out there.
 There is a heavy emphasis on practical exercises, the curriculum is constantly evolving with the latest libraries and technologies, and the final project involves deploying your own machine learning model.

-If you’re not willing to spend as much money, you’re still in luck.
-Andrew Ng’s notorious [machine learning course on Coursera](https://www.coursera.org/learn/machine-learning) just got updated!
-It covers more material than the its predecessor (neural nets are now included) and is very high quality.
-We recommend taking this course after Udacity’s data Analyst Nanodegree.
+If bootcamps are too expensive, you can replace it by first taking Udacity's [Data Analyst Nanodegree](https://www.udacity.com/course/data-analyst-nanodegree--nd002), followed by Andrew Ng’s [machine learning course on Coursera](https://www.coursera.org/learn/machine-learning).

 Read the indispensible An Introduction to Statistical Learning, 2nd Edition.
 This book has been updated in 2021 and has been a solid reference in the community for years.
 We suggest doing the proposed exercises in Python, and not in R.

-Next, have a look at Fastai's lesson on Random Forests (keep the other lessons for when you're studying deep learning).
-Decision trees and Random Forests are a great baseline for almost any situation and deserve special attention.
-Jeremie Howard explains them brilliantly.

-Consolidate all of the above with Andriy Burkov’s famous and succinct The Hundred-Page Machine Learning Book, as well as the book: Python for Data Analysis (make sure you're reading the latest version, V3, fully available online) by Wes McKinney’s, creator of the pandas library.
-One is more focused on theory, while the other is hands-on with Python.
-They are complementary and will solidify your understanding of all concepts covered so far.
+Consolidate all of the above with Andriy Burkov’s famous and succinct The Hundred-Page Machine Learning Book, as well as the book: Python for Data Analysis (make sure you're reading the latest version, V3, which is free and fully available online) by Wes McKinney’s, creator of the pandas library.
+These two books are complementary: ene is more focused on theory, while the other is hands-on with Python.

 **Topics covered**:
 `Data wrangling`